jefflunt/glint-box/README.md

 ## Options

 * Overclocking: I haven't done much with overclocking yet.
 I'd prefer not to overvolt as well, as I don't want anyone voiding their warranty in order to try this out.
-However, the project gets to the point where we're 99% of the way there, and just a slight overclock will get us the remaining 1% of performance that we need to get a near-perfect emulation experience, I'm up for trying it.
+However, if the project gets to the point where we're 99% of the way there, and just a slight overclock will get us the remaining 1% of performance that we need to get a near-perfect emulation experience, I'm up for trying it.

 ## Contact